 - Bavarian Fire Drill: The cops can get people to behave however they want by invoking their position's authority.
 For instance, they turn on their siren even though they aren't responding to an emergency, just to get other drivers out of the way and so they can go through red lights.
 Also done later on Fogell's behalf, where they pretend to arrest him so that he'll seem like a bad boy so that he can get more chicks.

 - Bland-Name Product/Brand X: The film includes references to fictional alcoholic products such as "Kyle's Killer Lemonade" and "Goldslick Vodka", which are parodies of the real-life Mike's Hard Lemonade and Goldschläger Schnapps, respectively.

 - Bow Chicka Wow Wow: Fogell, when he start becoming more like his McLovin persona, is prone to this.

-- Bowdlerise: The movie aired on FX quite often, and all of the swearing was dubbed out; sometimes well, sometimes not that well.
-The entire scene where Seth describes the reason he hates Becca is cut out, though.
+- Bowdlerise: The movie aired on FX quite often, and all of the swearing was dubbed out: sometimes well, sometimes not so well.
+Also, the entire scene where Seth describes the reason he hates Becca (where he describes a past obsession with drawing dicks) is cut out.

 - Broken Treasure: Seth has to bring alcohol to a party in order to impress Jules, and manages to succeed despite many setbacks.
 Evan has to bring a specific brand of vodka to impress Becca, but it breaks on the way.
 It all works out in the end, though.